Steve March-Tormé: Career

 In the late 1970s, March-Tormé recorded his first LP, Lucky, for United Artists Records.
 The album included Arthur Adams, Wilton Felder and Wayne Henderson of the Jazz Crusaders, Fred Tackett and Paul Barrere of Little Feat, Jimmy Gordon from Derek and the Dominos, Max Bennett, Chuck Findley, Victor Feldman, Plas Johnson, and Pete Christlieb.
 After returning to California, he produced and sang on Liza Minnelli's album Tropical Nights.

 March-Tormé was the lead male singer on the syndicated game show The $100,000 Name That Tune from 1978 to 1981.
-His audition consisted of singing Elton John's "Daniel" and Stevie Wonder's "My Cherie Amor" for the producers, who hired March-Tormé the next day.
+His audition consisted of singing Elton John's "Daniel" and Stevie Wonder's "My Cherie Amour" for the producers, who hired March-Tormé the next day.
 The new version of the show was more of a game show/variety musical hybrid, with two bands playing the notes or songs the contestants would have to guess.
 One was a big band led by Stan Worth and the second was a rock band led by March-Tormé and dubbed Dan Sawyer and the Sound System.
 March-Tormé hosted the Los Angeles TV program Cinemattractions in 1989, which became Box Office America in 1990.
 He also hosted Video 22 from 1985–1986.

 In 1982, March-Tormé was invited by jazz critic Leonard Feather to audition for a vocal group started by his daughter Lorraine Feather and her friend Charlotte Crossley.
 When told that recommendation had come from Quincy Jones (who had seen March-Tormé perform at a tribute show to Henry Mancini at the Hollywood Bowl) and that the album would be produced by Richard Perry, March-Tormé went to the offices of Planet Records to sing "Serenade in Blue" and "Blue Suede Shoes" for Richard and his partner, movie producer Joel Silver.
 He was hired as the solo male voice in the trio 'Full Swing'.
 After the debut album Full Swing was recorded at Planet Records in Hollywood, it was followed by tours of Brazil and Japan.
 Full Swing included Paulinho Da Costa, Paul Jackson Jr., Victor Feldman, Chuck Findley, Gary Grant, Dick "Slide" Hyde, Tom Scott, David Benoit, Jerry Hey, Conte Candoli, Lew McCreary, Richard Tee, Vinnie Colaiuta, and Russ Kunkel.
 Four musicians from this recording (Gary Herbig, Ira Newborn, Joel Peskin, and Pete Christlieb) would later work with March-Tormé on his solo albums.
 As a member of 'Full Swing', he sang with his father at the Kool Jazz Festival at Carnegie Hall.